You may think the most common single cause of death in the United States is heart attack. Or cancer. Or stroke.

 SCA is one of the most frequent causes of sudden death.
 Others include myocardial infarction (heart attack), heart muscle rupture and stroke.

-5 things that increase risk of sudden cardiac arrest
+5 things that increase your risk for sudden cardiac arrest

 The heart rhythm disturbances leading to SCA can result from:

 - A low ejection fraction.
-If you have heart failure with an ejection fraction of 35 percent or less, your heart can’t pump out enough blood with each beat.
+If you have heart failure with an ejection fraction of 35% or less, your heart can’t pump out enough blood with each beat.
 This disrupts your heart rhythm and increases the risk of sudden cardiac death.
 “Putting in an implantable cardiac defibrillator (ICD) will rescue you from these rapid and irregular heart rhythm episodes, extend your life and allow you to return to normal living,” says Dr. Wilkoff.
-“ICDs increase survival from sudden cardiac arrest to 98 percent because they respond within seconds, not minutes.”
+“ICDs increase survival from sudden cardiac arrest to 98% because they respond within seconds, not minutes.”

 - Smoking.
 Smoking dramatically increases your risks of both heart attack and sudden cardiac death.
 “When we put ICDs in smokers, we find they need more shocks from their devices, which means they’re having more cardiac events,” says Dr. Wilkoff.

 - Poorly managed heart failure.
 “If you have heart failure symptoms (shortness of breath and exercise intolerance) with or without a low ejection fraction, you need medicine,” he says.
 Drugs such as ACE inhibitors and beta blockers will keep your heart from working too hard, improve its function and lower your risk of SCA.

 If someone nearby falls over and is unresponsive, with no signs of breathing or a pulse, call 911.
 If you know how to use an automatic external defibrillator (AED), find one and use it, says Dr. Wilkoff.
 If not, do CPR until the ambulance arrives.